Table of Contents

 - Key Features: Time tracking, goal setting, and AI-driven analytics.

-- Best For: Teams juggling multiple projects with tight deadlines.
+- Best For: Teams managing multiple projects with tight deadlines.

-- Example Use: Automatically assigning tasks based on team availability.
+- Example Use: Automatically assigns tasks based on team availability.

 3. Meeting and Collaboration Tools